Pakistan–Tajikistan relations

-Pakistan–Tajikistan relations are the foreign relations between Pakistan and Tajikistan.
+Pakistan and Tajikistan are close allies.
 The two countries are only 10 mi apart at their closest point.
 The Wakhan Corridor is a narrow strip of territory in northeastern Afghanistan that extends to China and separates Tajikistan from Pakistan.

 Country comparison

 History of relations

 Relations between the two states were established when the republic of Tajikistan became independent following the collapse of the USSR.
 Trade and cooperation has steadily grown between the two nations, with several summits being held on how to improve bilateral trade.
 In March 2008 Said Saidbaig, the Tajik Ambassador, announced that his country would be able to export cheap electricity to Pakistan and Iran.

 In 2019, Pakistan announced visa-on-arrival facilities for Tajik passport holders.